PdxCodeGuild/Full-Stack-Day-Class/notes/capstoneproposal.md

 What is _every_ specific page or interface and _every_ action the user can take?

 **Pick the minimum feature set for your product to work.**
-You can always add more features if you get "done" early.
+Everything else should go in the "further work" section.

+### Data Model
+What are the "nouns" in your project?
+What do they represent?
+What do you need to save in the DB?
+What are the specific fields on each?

+How do you need to _search_ for specific instances of nouns?

 ### Technical Components
-What are the "moving parts"?
+What are the "moving parts" of your MVP?
-What are the "modules" you're going to write?
+What are the things like "modules" you're going to write?
+What are the well isolated interfaces between them?

 This is _more specific_ than "Django backend, CSS style, etc."
-Please specify what specific technical problems you'll have to solve and a guess at the solution, e.g. "a Python module that uses the pillow library to combine two images at half opacity; a database table and Django model that work together to store, retrieve, and search existing images by name".
+Please specify what specific technical problems you'll have to solve and a guess at the solution.

-### Timeline
+### Schedule
-In what order will you tackle your technical components?
+Write out the order in which you will tackle your technical components of your MVP.
-Can you guess how long you'll take for each?

 What are the easy parts?
 What are the hard parts?
+Can you guess how long you'll take for each?

 Work on the tough and crucial parts first.

+### Further Work
+All of the above parts are just addressing your MVP.
+Here you should outline other features you'd like to implement if you get "done" early.
+Order them by importance towards your high-level goal and what order you'll work on them later.

+Don't work on any of these features until **all of MVP is complete**.

 ## Submission
 Create a _new_ git repo based on your project name [in GitHub](https://github.com/new).